fplab/ui-for-pl/src/program-editors.rst

   .. bibliography:: program-editors2.bib
     :filter: key == 'stefik2011design'

   Stefik et al. present an educational infrastructure for blind and visually impaired middle and high school students that consists of Sodbeans, an auditory programming environment, Hop, a programming language, and a multi-sensory curriculum.
 They conducted an empirical study at a programming summer camp with 12 blind participants to evaluate their framework.
+They evaluated their curriculum by comparing pre- and post-test scores, as well as scoring components of the learning process (Self-Efficacy, Critical Thinking, Task Goal Orientation, etc.).
+They found that students performed better with their curriculum.
+They also found that students reported a significant increase in self-efficacy, while also reporting significant decreases in competitive approaches to the work and decreases in students avoiding certain behaviors due to fear of embarassment.

 .. container:: bib-item